novotnyllc/s2-geometry-library-csharp/README.md

 Current status
 ---
-Two failing tests:
-- testNeighbors (on level 29)
-- testRandomCaps (possibly related the the other failing test)

 Code was ported from Java/C++.
 It still needs to be cleaned up to make it C# friendly.
-The current effort is ensuring proper functionality (tests all pass).